 Security Provided: No

 How Will Grandma Get There?
 Out of town guests staying in downtown Nashville would have to be shuttled to the farm, which is approx. 35 minutes away.
 You can arrange to have an early and late shuttle leaving the event, so older guests can choose how late they want to stay.
-A wedding planner I spoke to said shuttles for 125 people could run you up to $4,000!
+A wedding planner I spoke to said shuttles for 125 people in this area could run you up to $4,000!

 Things To Remember: